jsantoro10/jsantoro10.github.io/_cases/nycbest.md

     summary: I added live order tracking, with each step of the process listed, so that users with busy schedules could time their pickup accurately.
     image: design4.gif
 takeaways:
-  summary: This was my **first portfolio project** in the Google UX Design certificate program, as well as my **first experience designing with Figma**.
+  summary: "This was my **first portfolio project** in the Google UX Design certificate program, as well as my **first experience designing with Figma**.
 Throughout Courses 2-5, I began practicing and implementing the principles I was learning about.
-Watching my designs come to life and receiving user feedback was an **extremely rewarding and insightful process**.
+Watching my designs come to life and receiving user feedback was an **extremely rewarding and insightful process**."
   lessons:
-    - lesson: Navigation
+    - lesson: Color Theory
-      learning: I learned that prioritizing the user means understanding the existing navigational patterns and information architecture that they are familiar with.
+      learning: I learned how much of an impact the color palette has on the overall impression and energy of a site.
+After changing the initial color scheme to a more vibrant purple, the site felt more suited to the modern, tailored-to-you concept I had in mind for NYC’s Best.
     - lesson: Accessibility
       learning: I learned that designing for people who use assistive technologies improves the user experience for all users through icons, bottom navigation bars, and an accessible color palette.
     - lesson: Labels